Oakheart27/Capstone/README.md

 # NAU Capstone 2018-2019
-This respository is used to share the project between the SciKids team members.
-The files on the repository should be for the project itself or files corresponding to the project website.
-More information can be found in the shared Google Drive.
+This repository contains all project files needed for our system.
+More information can be found on our [team website.](https://www.cefns.nau.edu/capstone/projects/CS/2019/SciKids-S19/index.html)
 ## Project Description
 This project is a mobile, modular, gesture-based learning system used for STEM recruitment and career readiness.
 Gesture recognition technology allows the audience to have a richer experience that aims to:
 - be openly **available to anyone** in the community